alizealebaron/alizealebaron/README.md

 - 👋 Hi, I’m Alizéa Lebaron
-- Former student in 42 Le Havre
+- Student in 42 Le Havre
 - Programming in Java, PHP, HTML, CSS and Javascript

 <div>